Mentor: Dr. Jennifer Leeman

 Mentors: Drs.
 Cheryl Jones and Erin Fraher

-Research interests: health literacy and transitional care
+Research interests: transitional care in burn patients

 Martha Grace Cromeens of Bryan, Texas, earned a Bachelor of Arts in History from the University of St. Thomas in 2002, a Master of Arts in History from Baylor University in 2007 and a Juris Doctorate from the South Texas College of Law in 2008.
 Her Master’s thesis was titled “A Fifty-Year Retrospective on a German Cold War Tragedy, 1953-2003.”
 In addition to being a licensed attorney, she is a certified phlebotomist and certified nurse aide.
 Prior to applying to the Hillman Scholars Program, she worked as a tutor at Texas A&M University and as an instructor at Blinn College, teaching courses in history and government.
 Ms. Cromeens is a member of the 2013 cohort.